Problem Statement in English

 Complexity

-wordslist.Space:
+wordslist.Space: $O(n)$

-Where number of characters in thewordslist.
+Where $n$ number of characters in thewordslist.

 Mistakes I Made